elafari/CAS-FEE_project2/README.md

 - (`git checkout [branchName]` where the current stable branch is **milestone0??**.)

 ### Install and run
-(all commands have to be executed in the folder `src`)

-- `bower install`
 - `npm install`
-- ? `node server.js` or `ng serve` the server is up and running on localhost:4200
+- `ng serve` the server is up and running on localhost:4200
 - Open a browser and navigate to `http://localhost:4200`
-- ?
-Firebase config
-	- own account
-	- demo account (copy db for temporary use)

 #### Troubleshooting
 - Port already in use?